Skip to main content

 What Is Approval Sheet?

-An approval sheet is a mandatory page in academic theses that certifies your work meets institutional standards.
+An approval sheet is a mandatory page in academic theses that certifies your work meets institutional standards and includes signatures from your committee.

-Quick Fix Summary: Open your thesis document in Microsoft Word 2024, go to Insert → Blank Page, place your cursor at the top, add a centered title "APPROVAL SHEET", then type the required approval text, signatures, and grades below.
-Save and print for signatures.
+Quick Fix Summary: Open your thesis in Word 2024, go to Insert → Blank Page, add a centered "APPROVAL SHEET" title at the top, then include the required approval text, signature lines, and grade section below.
+Save it, print it out, and get those signatures.

 What's Happening